 If you’ve asked yourself these questions and still need help, it’s important to make a decision and take action as soon as possible.
 Delaying could cause further complications and may even result in losing your shipment.
 At the Clark-Esposito Law Firm, P.C., we have the expertise to help you navigate this complex situation.

 Is FWS on your tail?
-Have additional questions?
-Give our office a call today.
-We would be happy to speak with you.
+Have questions?
+Give our office a call today at (917) 546-6997, we would be happy to speak with you.

 Ready to Learn More About CBP, OFAC,